 Ms. Kloetzel is noted for her elegant playing and her vibrant tone.
-She has given numerous recitals, including concerts for San Francisco Performances and on WQXR in New York.
-Strad Magazine hailed, “Cellist Jennifer Kloetzel is impressively passionate…” In the past few seasons, she performed the world premiere of a Cello Suite by Daniel Asia and a Cello Concerto, “Cloud Atlas” and unaccompanied cello work “Lift”, that were both written for her by MIT composer Elena Ruehr.
+She is a sought-after recitalist, performing recent concerts for San Francisco Performances and on WQXR in New York.
+Strad Magazine hailed, “Cellist Jennifer Kloetzel is impressively passionate…” A fervent champion of new music, she has received the Copland Award for her work with living American Composers and has commissioned and premiered nearly forty works, including five concertos written specifically for her.
+In the past few seasons, premieres included a Cello Suite by Daniel Asia and a Cello Concerto, “Cloud Atlas” and unaccompanied cello work “Lift,” which were both written for her by MIT composer Elena Ruehr.
 The San Jose Mercury News proclaimed, “Cellist Jennifer Kloetzel shines in premiere” and called her a “terrific soloist…with a robust and earthy sound.”
 Ms. Kloetzel has recorded the Ruehr Cello Concerto with the Boston Modern Orchestra Project, which was released to critical acclaim in October 2014.
-“Lift” is the title track of an all-Ruehr disc, released in January 2015 on the Avie label.
-Ms. Kloetzel is winner of The Juilliard School’s top award, the “Peter Mennin Prize for Outstanding Leadership and Achievement in Music”, and a Presser Music Award, as well as a Fulbright Grant to England.
-In 2004 she was honored with the McGraw-Hill Companies’ “Robert Sherman Award for Music Education and Community Outreach” in recognition of her years of outreach work in schools and community centers.
-She has appeared at the Santa Fe Chamber Music Festival, the Sarasota and Aspen Music Festivals, the Britten-Pears School, the Prague Mozart Academy, and performed as cellist of the Cassatt Quartet during the 1995-96 season.
+“Lift” is the title track of an all-Ruehr disc, released on the Avie label, and was included on Keith Powers’ 13 Best Classical Music Recordings of 2016.
+Ms. Kloetzel will be the featured cellist on a 2018 Albany Records release of music by Richard Aldag, and will premiere Lee Actor’s Cello Concerto, written for her in 2017.
+In the 2018-19 season, she will also give world premieres of sonatas written for her by composers Richard Aldag, Joseph Landers and Elena Ruehr.